 Progressive elaboration on the team level

-Once you have the initial “coarse-grained” plans on the portfolio/project level, you should progressively elaborate them.
+Once you have the initial "coarse-grained" plans on the portfolio/project level, you should progressively refine them.
 In other words, look to add more details in the course of the project rather than trying to pre-plan everything from the very beginning.
-In Kanbanize for example, we do this inside separate Kanban boards on the team level where team members visualize their specific workflows.
+In Kanbanize, we do this inside separate Kanban boards on the team level where team members visualize their specific workflows.

-The idea here is to break down the project or its multiple deliverables into the smallest measure of detail - the tasks and then track their flow throughout the process.
-This is the place where the team collaboratively determines what to execute next and progressively pulls new work as previous tasks are getting done.
-As a result, team leaders or managers in Kanban spend their time uncovering bottlenecks and optimizing process efficiency rather than looking to maximize capacity utilization.
+Here, the idea is to break down the project or its multiple deliverables into the smallest measure of detail - the tasks and then track their flow throughout the process.
+This is where the team collaboratively determines what to execute next and progressively pulls new work as previous tasks are getting done.
+As a result, team leaders or managers in Kanban spend their time uncovering bottlenecks and optimizing process efficiency rather than maximizing capacity utilization.

 Using this entire structure of interconnected Kanban boards can help you translate your vision into practice and connect high-level objectives to their day-to-day execution.
-As a result, you will be able to build transparency across the organization and be one step closer to scaling agility.
+As a result, you will build transparency across the organization and be one step closer to scaling agility.